Pseudomanifold/Aleph/README.md

 Since its inception in late 2016, Aleph has been used to support the following papers:

-- Clique Community Persistence: ATopological Visual Analysis Approach for Complex Networks
+- Clique Community Persistence: A Topological Visual Analysis Approach for Complex Networks
 - Hierarchies and Ranks for Persistence Pairs

 If you want to contribute, please see the [contribution